In this guide

 What is a powerline network adapter?

 Powerline network adapters, aka HomePlugs, are devices which transmit data over electrical wires, transforming an electrical circuit into a data network.
-This allows you to create a wired network with the minimum fuss, and without having cables strewn across the home.
+This allows you to create a wired network with minimum effort, and without the need for miles of cabling snaking throughout your home or office.

-To get started with powerline networking you simply need two adapters and one or more ethernet (network) cables.
+To get started with powerline networking you simply need two powerline adapters and some network cables (which are usually supplied).

-One adapter is plugged in near the home broadband router and linked with a network cable.
-The other adapter can go anywhere on the same electrical circuit, which for most of us will be anywhere in the home.
-The other end could provide wired connectivity to a computer or games console or deliver an extended wireless network.
+One adapter is plugged in next to the home broadband router and linked with a network cable.
+The other adapter can go anywhere on the same electrical circuit, which for most of us will be anywhere in our home.
+The other end could provide wired connectivity to a device (such as a computer or games console) in another room, or extend a wireless network using a powerline Wi-Fi booster.

 What kind of HomePlug adapter should I buy?